 CAR-T therapy snapshot

-CAR-T therapy can yield remarkable—and sometimes lifesaving—benefits in certain patients with treatment-resistant blood cancers such as B-cell lymphoma and multiple myeloma, thus deserving its recognition as a breakthrough paradigm for cancer management.
+CAR-T therapy can yield remarkable—and sometimes lifesaving—benefits in certain patients with treatment-resistant blood cancers such as B-cell lymphoma and multiple myeloma, and is widely recognized as a breakthrough in cancer management.
 A form of immunotherapy, CAR-T therapy harnesses the power of the patient’s own T cells to target antigens present on the surface of certain cancer cells.
-In the manufacturing of CAR-T cells, a protein—a chimeric antigen receptor or CAR—is incorporated into the patient’s own T cells to help them target and destroy cancerous invaders.
+During manufacturing, a protein—a chimeric antigen receptor or CAR—is incorporated into the patient’s own T cells enabling them to recognize and destroy targeted malignant cells.

-The CAR protein comprises 3 domains that act in concert: one sits on the outside of the T-cell and recognizes antigens on cancer cells, a transmembrane hinge component anchors the CAR to the T-cell surface, and an intracellular component activates when the extracellular component attaches to a targeted antigen on the cancer cells surface.1 Activated CAR-T cells are not only directly cytotoxic to cancer cells, they also proliferate and signal other immune system cells to join the battle against the targeted malignant cells.
+The CAR protein comprises three functional domains that act in concert: an extracellular domain that recognizes tumor antigens, a transmembrane hinge region that anchors the receptor, and an intracellular signaling domain that activates the T cell upon antigen binding.1 Activated CAR-T cells are not only directly cytotoxic to targeted cancer cells, they also proliferate and signal other immune system cells to join the battle against the malignancy—amplifying the antitumor response.

 CAR-T therapy utilizes two main sources of T cells:

-- Autologous T cells: Those derived from the patient
+- Autologous T cells: Collected from the patient

-- Allogeneic T-cells: Those derived from a healthy donor
+- Allogeneic T cells: Collected from a healthy donor

 To date, all six CAR-T therapies approved by the FDA use autologous sources.3